 Some use "reactive" to mean "stateless".
 Some use it to refer to innate architectures that can merely learn using reinforcement mechanisms.
-Some allow "reactive" to include quite complex symbolic processes23
+Some allow "reactive" to include quite complex symbolic processes22

 Likewise the word "deliberative" turns out to have different connotations for different authors, and that is partly because the space of possible architectures is so rich and we still lack comprehensive surveys, so people focus on different boundaries within it.
-For instance some people will label as "deliberative" anything that can execute symbolic instructions, or anything that is capable of being presented with a choice and selecting an option, as in (Arbib, 2002) or in contention scheduling architectures (Cooper and Shallice, 2000), discussed further below.
+For instance some people will label as "deliberative" anything that can execute symbolic instructions, or anything that is capable of being presented with a choice and selecting an option, as in (Arbib 2002) or in contention scheduling architectures (Cooper and Shallice 2000), discussed further below.
 For a long time I naively thought everyone agreed that "deliberative" referred to a complex mixture of capabilities including

-- The use of structured representations with compositional semantics - The ability to represent and compare and evaluate non-existent but possible entities, or alternative answers to questions about what existed in the past or what exists at some invisible location - The ability then use the selected alternative to perform some task with it, e.g. execute a plan, predict some future events, explain an observed phenomenon, etc. - The ability to learn generalisations about the environment and store them for future use in order to extend those deliberative capabilities, - In particular, the ability to observe the effects of executing plans so as to learn out to do things differently in future (which I think is what Minsky refers to as 'reflection'). - And possibly to store the results of particular "deliberations" for future use, e.g. as reusable plans, perhaps in an abstracted form (as in Sussman's HACKER (Sussman, 1975) and in SOAR).
+- The use of structured representations with compositional semantics - The ability to represent and compare and evaluate non-existent but possible entitities, or alternative answers to questions about what existed in the past or what exists at some invisible location - The ability then use the selected alternative to perform some task with it, e.g. execute a plan, predict some future events, explain an observed phenomenon, etc. - The ability to learn generalisations about the environment and store them for future use in order to extend those deliberative capabilities, - In particular, the ability to observe the effects of executing plans so as to learn out to do things differently in future (which I think is what Minsky refers to as 'reflection').